-Despite the negative evaluation of their country's situation, most Croatian youth declare to be satisfied with (Fig. their life 3.20).
-Satisfaction with life is most frequent among younger and those still in education, while there are gender differences in life satisfaction (Fig. 3.21).
+Despite negative the evaluation of their country's situation, most Croatian youth declare to be satisfied with their life (Fig. 3.20).
+Satisfaction with life is most frequent among younger and those still in education, while there are no gender differences in life satisfaction (Fig. 3.21).